insp7/chat-application/README.md

 # chat-application

-A text messaging application in which a central server will manage receiving and re-routing of messages.
+A texting application in which a client sends a text-msg to a central server and the server forwards that message to the intended recipient.